pranaysahith/k8-rebuild-folder-to-folder/README.md

 * Incase of any errors during processing, data will be moved to `<mount path>/error`

 * Logs of processing can be found in `<mount path>/logs`

+* You can navigate to all of these folders and check for the output files.

+* To move any of the output files back to your local run `scp glasswall@<k8-f2f-user IP>:<mount path>/<ANY FOLDER>/files.zip /local/directory`

 * Having a commong EFS file system accessible to all user instances, makes it convinent to copy input files from any instance and access processed output files from any other user instnace, not necessarily from instance from which files are copied